npm27/lrd/README.md

 ## Overview

+This app allows you to

 ## To install lrd:

-    1: Install devtools if you do not have it.
+    1: Install devtools if you do not have it. install.packages(devtools)

     2: With devtools installed, you can then install domo by executing the following: devtools::install_github("npm27/lrd")